 Yes you can, as long as you declare this in your application.
 Failure to do so may result in termination of your grant.
 Before introducing any new funders to your ORUK project, you must first seek our permission.
 Please see clause 8 of our Standard Academic Agreement.

 We do not pay full economic costing (FEC).
 When people donate to charity, they expect their money to be spent on research to ultimately benefit patients.
-This means that we only pay the direct costs of research, which may include: stipends, consumables, conference attendance, publication and/or tuition fees.
+This means that we only pay the direct costs of research, which may include: stipends, consumables, usage of equipment, conference attendance, publication and/or tuition fees.